 Although he was too modest, Stoll helps us greatly in the disposition of Mercurius and Sulphur among the four elements.
 Indispensable enough in getting alchemical symbolism on Solve et Coagula a bit more intelligible.

 Stoll was said to have been an inventor of good quality, as long as having produced his arcana “for the kings of Poland and Denmark who were eyewitnesses and bestowed on him gold medals”.
-This uncommon enterprise is today better knows as “transmutation” or the action of changing one metal into another and the bestowing of a medal quite certainly meant a successful operation.
+This uncommon enterprise is today better known as “transmutation” or the action of changing one metal into another and the bestowing of a medal quite certainly meant a successful operation.
 Roth Scholtz, the editor of Deutsches Theatrum Chemicum, praises Stoll’s preface and says: “ it is worth all the money, though the rest of the book were valueless”.

 A white bird is representative of every time our matter undergoes a complete washing (3), or dissolution, and turns white again.
 Over and over till a quite ultimate fixity, the projection powder indeed.
 A substance well rooted in the ground, or better, well turned into earth.
-In fact the symbol for salt, the product of Mercurius fixation is near the radical apparatus.
+In fact, the symbol for salt, the product of Mercurius fixation is near the radical apparatus.

-We have already said that once Mercurius is fixed is called Sulphur, and Sulphur is actually Salt.
+We have already said that once Mercurius is fixed is called Sulphur, and Sulfur is actually Salt.
 And what I surely have already said again is that Salt is Mercurius Philosophorum or of Wises (4).